katkim0307/pratt-savi-810-2020-03-assignment_04/README.md

 A _brief description_ of your final project idea.

 - **Why** are you doing this project?
-	- Amid the Novel Coronavirus pandemic, I would like to provide a clear presentation of the differt COVID-19 outbreak responses, specifically South Korea and the U.S., and their outcomes
+	- Amid the Novel Coronavirus pandemic, I would like to provide a clear presentation of the different COVID-19 outbreak responses, specifically South Korea and the U.S., and their outcomes

 - **How** do you imagine you'll accomplish this project?
 	- Collect COVID-19 data from both US government and South Korea government